lorenzja/DataAnalytics2024_Jake_Lorenzo_Assignment_5/README.md

 neighborhood, building class) to use as class label.
 Evaluate the results (contingency tables & metrics).
 Describe any cleaning you had to do and why.
 (Min.
 5 sentences)

+WAS WHAT I DID WITH THE SVM MODEL LINEAR KERNAL A CLASSIFICATION PROBLEM??

+I decided to use a SVM model with a linear kernal.
+Some of the data cleaning I did including not convert several of the columns to log base 10 form as I did with the linear model above.
+I also removed the `factor` columns from the dataset as I was running into errors when running the SVM model.
+Once I ran the SVM model I used it on the test set and plotted the predicted vs expected values for SALE PRICE.
+I also calculated error values and got MAE of 6,504,591.3, MSE of 339026495410061, and RMSE of 18412672.14.
+As seen from the calculated errors as well as the plot of predicted vs expected values there are some outliers in the dataset that are still affecting the model.
+This is the reason for the MSE being so high because this error calculation is more sensitive to outliers.
+I was unable to run a tuned SVM model to optimize the model due to my computer being very old and the model never being able to load.

 Part 2:

 A. Apply the best performing regression model(s) from 1.c to predict Sale Price based on